ImthebestAIcoder120/gShop/README.md

 # Credits
 Made all by me =p

-I AM NOT IN ANY WAY IFFILIATED WITH TICO, THIS IS AN UNOFICIAL APP use at your own risk!
+I AM NOT IN ANY WAY AFFILIATED WITH TICO, THIS IS AN UNOFICIAL APP use at your own risk!